|

 like bleach or Lysol can leave an objectionable

 smell in the box and may cause problems.
-Ideally, wash the
+Use a simple detergent, like

 Palmolive dishwashing liquid and rinse well,